dotnet/docs/docs/machine-learning/tutorials/time-series-demand-forecasting.md

 1. Download the *DailyDemand.mdf* file and save it into the *Data* directory.
 1. In Solution Explorer, right-click the *DailyDemand.mdf* file and select **Properties**.
 Under **Advanced**, change the value of **Copy to Output Directory** to **Copy if newer**.

+> [!NOTE]
-The data used in this tutorial comes from the [UCI Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).
+> The data used in this tutorial comes from the [UCI Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).
 Fanaee-T, Hadi, and Gama, Joao, 'Event labeling combining ensemble detectors and background knowledge', Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg, [Web Link](https://link.springer.com/article/10.1007%2Fs13748-013-0040-3).

 The original dataset contains several columns corresponding to seasonality and weather.
 For brevity and because the technique used in this tutorial only requires the values from a single numerical column, the original dataset has been enhanced to include only the following columns:

-- **dteday** the date of the observation.
+- **dteday**: The date of the observation.
-- **year** the encoded year of the observation (0=2011, 1=2012).
+- **year**: The encoded year of the observation (0=2011, 1=2012).
-- **cnt** the total number of bike rentals for that day.
+- **cnt**: The total number of bike rentals for that day.

 The original dataset is mapped to a database table with the following schema in a SQL Server database.